tbwebs/MavenBankingApp/README.md

 #### **Janus**

 - This class simply holds the various `String` objects which interact with the user during the console session. `Janus` informs the user about what they should do, or let them know about invalid inputs.
 I tried to have some fun with his messages.

+## **Future Improvements**

+- Improve the Javalin implementation to utilize forms and HTML better to have prettier front end and don't have to use Postman.
+- Allow users to update their personal information.
+- Allow employees and admins to hold accounts.